snltd/SexyMF/README.md

 ## API versioning

-There is currently no API versioning in SexyMF.
+SexyMF currently has only a single version of its API, `1.0.0`.
+This is reported in the `Api-Version` header.

 # Support